Almac and Edinburgh Instruments launch of FLEXYTE fluorescence lifetime assays at MipTec

-FLEXYTE™ integrates the strengths and experience of all three program partners.
-Almac Sciences brings proven expertise in the synthesis of fluorescent labeled peptides and proteins, in the development of proprietary fluorophores for fluorescent lifetime applications and in biochemical assay development.
+FLEXYTE™ integrates the strengths and experience of all three programme partners.
+Almac Sciences brings proven expertise in the synthesis of fluorescent labelled peptides and proteins, in the development of proprietary fluorophores for fluorescent lifetime applications and in biochemical assay development.

 With a history of pioneering developments in time resolved fluorescence spectroscopy, Edinburgh Instruments is focused on the design and manufacture of fluorescence spectrometers, with a world base of more than 500 spectrometers in 45 countries.
 DundeeUniversity has proven expertise in the protein kinase field, in running screening services and in collaborating with industrial partners.